 Important to know about wild foods:

-Whether you're new to wild harvests or an old pro at munching your way through the weeds in your backyard, I think it's worth repeating a few things.
+worth repeating a few things.
 Some populations of plants are barely surviving due to competition by aggressive invaders and mindless harvesting.
 Just because you can eat that native species, doesn't mean you should.
 It's best to just eat the weeds and leave the rest, especially mushrooms which play an important role in the ecosystem.
 As far as exotic species go, munch away.
 They don't belong here anyway and they taste great.

 Be safe!
 Before you start picking, be sure no pesticides or herbicides have been used there.
 Only pick where you know for sure.